Don’t second-guess your air-con purchase, let this guide help you decide!

 3. Have your air-con installed without issues

-Before getting your air con installer down, finalize exactly where you want to install your air conditioner in each room, based on:
+Before getting your air-con installer down, finalise exactly where you want to install your air conditioner in each room, based on:

 - Your room’s space planning and your own lifestyle needs